hernanponcedeleon/Dat3M/README.md

 Other optional arguments include:
 - -m, --mode {relaxed, idl, kleene}: specifies the encoding for fixed points.
 Relaxed (default mode) uses the Knaster-Tarski encoding introduced in [1].
 Kleene mode uses the Kleene iteration encoding using one Boolean variable for each iteration step.
 Mode idl uses the Kleene iteration encoding introduced in [2].
 - -a, --alias {none, cfi, cfs}: specifies the alias-analysis used.
-Option cfi (the default parameter) uses a control-flow-insensitive method.
+Option cfi (the default one) uses a control-flow-insensitive method.
 Option cfs uses a control-flow-sensitive method.
 Option none performs no alias analysis.
 - -unroll: unrolling bound for the BMC.

 The .pts format